Last updated on : 06 Nov, 2025

 The best time to do Bhujangasana is in the morning on an empty stomach, as it helps energise and prepare your body for the day.
 You can also practice it in the evening, but ensure that your stomach is empty or there is a gap of at least 4-6 hours after your last meal.

-People with spinal injuries, hernias, neck problems, or those recovering from abdominal surgery should avoid this pose
+People with recent spinal injuries, hernias, neck problems, or those recovering from abdominal surgery should avoid this pose.

 It is not recommended to practise Bhujangasana just before having a meal.
 Ideally, perform it on an empty stomach or wait at least 4-6 hours after eating.

-It tones abdominal muscles, but does not directly reduce belly fat.
-Fat loss requires overall calorie control and regular exercise
+It strengthens and tones abdominal muscles, but does not directly reduce belly fat.
+Sustainable fat loss requires overall calorie control and regular exercise.

-People with severe back injuries, hernia, carpal tunnel syndrome, or recent abdominal surgeries should avoid Bhujangasana.
-Pregnant women and those with chronic spinal issues should consult a doctor before practising it.
+Bhujangasana is not explicitly used to prevent diseases, but it may help improve spinal health, posture, and flexibility.
+People with severe back injuries, hernia, carpal tunnel syndrome, or recent abdominal surgeries should avoid this pose.
+Pregnant women and those with chronic spinal conditions should consult a healthcare provider before practising it.

-People with severe back injuries, hernia, carpal tunnel syndrome, or recent abdominal surgeries should avoid Bhujangasana.
+People with severe back injuries, a known hernia, carpal tunnel syndrome, or recent abdominal surgeries should avoid Bhujangasana.
 Pregnant women and those with chronic spinal issues should consult a doctor before practising it.

 While Bhujangasana can tone the chest muscles and improve shape, it does not directly reduce breast size.

 Lie on your stomach with palms near your shoulders.
-Inhale, press your palms into the ground, and lift your chest while keeping your elbows slightly bent.
+Inhale, press your palms into the ground, and lift your chest while keeping your elbows slightly bent and the pelvis on the floor.
 Hold the position for a few breaths, then exhale and return to the starting position.

 Disclaimer